-How to reset AirPods and AirPods Pro: Quick & easy tutorial
+AirPods acting up?
+Here's how to easily reset them

 Android device users

 If you use an Android phone, the first two steps are the same, and then it's different.
-See below.
+See below for the rest of the steps.

 - Go to Settings > Connected Devices.